nicholas-macfarlane/memory-vanilla-js/README.md

 # purpose
-I'm a fan of hot-seat style games, and one day I thought I'd make a simple game with no frameworks / images/ etc.
+I'm a fan of hot-seat style games, and one day I thought I'd make a simple game with no frameworks/images/etc.

 I remember playing a game like this as a child, where you'd take turns flipping over cards to try and match them, and thought that would be a good candidate for a game.

-You can recreate this physically wth as much of a deck of poker cards as you like - just match red-to-red, black-to-black, for each card value.
+You can recreate this physically with as much of a deck of poker cards as you like - just match red-to-red, black-to-black, for each card value.
 Or leave out one color and make it simpler. :)

 I would also like to think that being able to play a friendly game with your quarantine-mates can help make these times more bearable.